milan-saroj/CourseProject/README.md

 Guidelines for Reviewer

 Source code, train and test json files are here in the github.
-I have uploaded demonstration video here.
-Please follow the link below:
+Please follow the link below for Demonstration video:

 https://mediaspace.illinois.edu/media/t/1_adl8xwo0